pieroproietti/penguins-eggs/DOCS/WAY-TO-DEBIAN.md

 # Way to Debian

-We start from the `debian-12.6.0-amd64-netinst.iso` image, which is only 203 MB, and go to install Debian bookworm.
+We start from the `debian-12.6.0-amd64-netinst.iso` image, which is only 621 MB, and go to install Debian bookworm.

-When we reache the end of installation, we deselect all except common system utilities, then reboot.
+When we reache the end of installation, we deselect all except `system standard utilities`, finish the installation, then reboot.

 ## Install sudo and git
-Log in as root and: `apt install sudo` then `adduser artisan sudo` to have sudo and grant to user artisan the rights to use it.
+Log in as root and: `apt install sudo git` then `/sbin/adduser artisan sudo` to have sudo and grant to user artisan the rights to use it.

 ## Installing penguins-eggs
-* `sudo apt install git`
 * `git clone https://github.com/get-eggs`
 * `cd get-eggs`
 * `sudo ./get-eggs`

+# Dressing the system
+We can "dressing" our penguin manually or with eggs wardrobe,

 ## dressing our penguins from wardrobe
-We can "dressing" our penguin manually or with eggs wardrobe, costume colibri have all we need to develop penguins-eggs and more.
+We are using here eggs wardrobe, costume colibri.
+Colibri have all we need to develop penguins-eggs and more.
 Here is the wardrobe method:
 * `eggs wardrobe get`
 * `sudo eggs wardrobe wear colibri`